Find out about our latest scam alerts and what to do if you've received a suspicious SMS.

 How to protect yourself:

-- Do not open attachments in the emails.
+- Do not click any links, open attachments or reply to the email;

 Remember: